 Public Defenders: Are They Worth It for a DUI?

 Public defenders seem like a good middle option for many people.
-They have all the certifications of a criminal defense attorney, but they’re provided by the court for those who can’t afford to cover the expenses of a Chicago lawyer.
+They have all the certifications of a criminal defense lawyer, but they’re provided by the court for those who can’t afford to cover the expenses of a Chicago lawyer.

 Unfortunately, they’re not always the best choice for your drunk driving case.
-While they are attorneys, you won’t be their only client.
+While they are lawyers, you won’t be their only client.
 Some studies show that public defenders are often facing multiple cases a day.
 If you’re facing an especially difficult case, or if your case needs more attention, you might struggle to get the answers and attention you need.